Capital Gains Tax and Divorce: How to Preserve Your Biggest Home Sale Tax Break

 How does someone qualify for the capital gains tax break?

-The capital gains tax break comes with a couple conditions.
+The capital gains tax break comes with a couple of conditions.
 In order to qualify, you have to pass:

 The use test